Taking Care of Multiple Email Sign-Ups Next.JS using Supabase

 module.exports = router;

-2. Answer: Yes, Supabase can be integrated with Next.js for server-side rendering (SSR), allowing you to fetch data from Supabase in getServerSideProps for dynamic page rendering.
+2. It is possible to combine Supabase with Next.js for server-side rendering (SSR), which enables you to retrieve data from Supabase for dynamic page rendering with getServerSideProps.

-5. Question: How do I handle user sessions in Next.js with Supabase?
+5. How can I utilize Supabase to manage user sessions in Next.js?